Guests have their own stories to tell about the paranormal activity caused by a variety of characters

 Another guest reported that the hall bathroom’s old-fashioned toilet flushed all by itself, letting these visitors know that they were not alone.

-Another guest shared the room with a former resident in spirit form, who enjoyed taking a bath in the bathtub, splashing around.
+Another guest shared the room with a former resident in spirit form, who enjoyed taking baths, splashing around.
 When the living guest would go to the bathroom, and turn on the lights, the splashing would stop.
-This guest was unaware that they would have an unseen roommate enjoying the bathtub.

 When Tom and I looked around the second and third floors during our visit, I felt the dizzy feeling on the main staircase that I experience when an entity is present, probably checking us out.

 Yes Indeed!
-The spirits are supportive of the current owners and staff, and enjoy their memories and work that they had once did here themselves.
+The spirits are supportive of the current owners and staff, and enjoy their memories and the work they once did here themselves.

-Located in The Enders Building, The Enders Hotel sits on Main Street in a “small Classic American Western Town”, between E 1st Street S and E. Hooper Ave.
+Located in The Enders Building, The Enders Hotel sits on Main Street in a “small Classic American Western Town”, between East 1st Street South and East Hooper Avenue.
 It has a geyser located on the land behind their building, which is regulated by the city of Soda Springs to erupt on the hour.

 - The Ghost Hunter’s Field Guide